saurabhmishra/Flume-Windows/README.md

 Step 2: Clone existing repository it locally using GUI and downlod the files in c:/tmp/users.

+Or

-Or Download the zip file for entire repo https://github.com/saurabhmishra/Flume-Windows/archive/master.zip Unzip it to extract apache-flume-1.3.1-bin.zip into hadoop installation directory
+Step 1: Download the zip file for entire repo https://github.com/saurabhmishra/Flume-Windows/archive/master.zip

+Step 2: Unzip it to extract apache-flume-1.3.1-bin.zip into hadoop installation directory

 Step 3: Unzip the file into hadoop installation directory for example: "C:/hdp/hadoop/"